What Is Accounts Receivable: Understanding Your AR Accounts

 When recording sales you haven’t received payments for, you have to understand what accrual accounting is.

 The word “accrual” means that an entry is made in your books each time a revenue has been made or an expense has been incurred but without the actual money transfer.
-Such entries are put in an accounting system where Accounts Receivable or accounts payable are stored.
+Such entries are put in an accounting system where AR or AP are stored.

 When you sell an item on credit, the sale is recorded in your books, depending on the receipt.
 It’s possible that you might not receive the cash when you expect.
 With accrual accounting, you record a transaction regardless of whether the payment was made or not.
 Then, you create an invoice that automatically credits the sales account for this sale and debits the Accounts Receivable.